davidpham87/ethz_missing_data/notes/introduction.md

 #### Single and multiple imputation

-Estimation of the distribution of missing variables conditional on the others and then sampling from that distirbution.
+Estimation of the distribution of missing variables conditional on the others and then sampling from that distribution.
 Multiple alternate matrix are generated without the NAs.

 In multiple imputation, the distribution of each variable conditional and the